 Each course has a checklist of required reading, assignments, and assessments.
 At the beginning of each term, the student and instructor will review the checklist.
-Each week, the student and instructor will set a weekly goal for each course based on the required work for each class

 If a student does not show satisfactory progress toward achieving the goals, he/she may be dropped from the alternative program and referred back to the high school.